elizabethdaly/pands-project/README.md

 ![Histograms all attributes](Hist_4attributes.jpeg)

-I started by generating four seperate figures, but a single, properly-formatted figure, with four subplots, looks much better.
+I originally generated four seperate figures, but a single, properly-formatted figure, with four subplots, looks much better.
 From this plot it is clear that SepalLength and SepalWidth would not be good variables to look at if trying to separate the three species as the histograms for each species overlap significantly.
 However, the Iris setosa histograms for PetalLength and PetalWidth values seem to be well seperated from those of the other two species.
 So, it would be possible to roughly assign an observation to class Iris setosa if given the values of these two variables.

 ### Swarmplot of variable values <a name="swarmall"></a>
 ![Swarmplot](SwarmPlot.jpeg)